mihai-vlc/sublime-jsfmt/readme.md

 #### compatibility

 should work in both ST2 and ST3.
-I guess.

 ### contributing